SamuelAj07/Superstore-Performance-Evaluation/README.md

 - Discounts can be replaced with complementary value bundle (Printer + Paper)

 ### Product Name
-- Upsells and promotions should be made for this ten product lines
+- Upsells and promotions should be made for this ten product line
  - Customer feedbacks should be assessed on underperformed product lines on their choice reason.

 ### Segment and Category
 - Implement the use of Cross selling, suggesting technology tools to corporate clients and office essentials to consumer.

+##Limitations

+During the development of this Power BI report, the complete dataset could not be fully loaded due to memory and platform performance limits when handling large datasets.
+As a result, a cleaned and representative subset of the data was used to ensure smooth interactivity and accurate analysis without compromising performance.